Never Gone: Commercial performance

-Never Gone debuted at number three on the US Billboard 200, selling 293,000 copies in its first week of release.
-This is the band's fifth consecutive top ten album on the chart, following The Hits – Chapter One in 2001.
-On July 14, 2005, the album was certified platinum by the Recording Industry Association of America (RIAA) for selling over a million copies in the United States.
+Prior to its release, Never Gone was predicted to debut at number one on the US Billboard 200, with first-day sales estimates suggesting it could reach around 300,000 copies in its first week.
+Despite these projections, the album did not achieve the top position, eventually opening at number three, falling short of becoming the group's third number-one album.
+Selling 293,000 copies in its first week of release, it marked the band's fifth consecutive top ten album however, following The Hits – Chapter One in 2001.
+On July 14, 2005, Never Gone was certified platinum by the Recording Industry Association of America (RIAA).
+It has since sold close to 1.8 million copies domestically.

-In Japan, it was the second biggest Western album in 2005 and had sold more than 750,000 copies by January 2006.
-And certificated Gold and Platinum record at 11 different countries.

-The album sold over 3 million copies worldwide.
+In Japan, Never Gone was the second biggest Western album in 2005 and had sold more than 750,000 copies by January 2006, reaching double platinum status.
+The album also earned platinum certifications in Australia and Canada, and was awarded gold in Germany, Ireland, Mexico, Portugal, Russia, Spain, Switzerland, and the United Kingdom.
+By July 2007, the album had sold over 3 million copies worldwide.